Car Equity Loans in Canada: How They Work, Benefits & Risks

 Under certain circumstances, car equity loans can have some benefits:

-• Quick Access to Cash: Car equity loans are usually approved and funded the same day, making it a quick way to borrow money.
+• Quick Access to Cash: Car equity loans can often be approved and funded the same day, making it a quick way to borrow money.

-• Ability to Keep and Use Your Car: Unlike pawning your car where you physically hand over your vehicle, you can still use and drive your car during the loan term.
+• Ability to Keep and Use Your Car: Unlike pawning your car, where you physically hand over your vehicle, you can typically still use and drive your car during the loan term.

 • Lower Interest Rates than Payday Loans: As a secured loan, car equity loans typically have lower interest rates compared to other predatory loans, such as payday loans, which can often have annual percentage rates (APRs) of 300% or more.

-• Higher Interest Rate vs. Other Secured Loans: Car equity loans can come with a higher interest rate compared to other secured loans, such as a home equity loan.
-This can make them a more expensive way to borrow money.
+• Higher Interest Rate vs. Other Secured Loans: Car equity loans usually have a higher interest rate compared to other secured loans, such as a home equity loan, making it a more expensive way to borrow money.

 • Risk of Losing Your Car: If you default on your loan payments, the lender has the right to repossess your car and sell it to recoup their losses.
 This can have a major impact on your daily life if you rely on your car for transportation.